 Enable remote working with a digital workplace

 Companies that go remote are constantly looking for ways to shorten the distance between employees that aren’t working in the same physical location.
-The best solution is to utilize a digital workplace as a centralized hub where the entire company can congregate virtually.
-Through a digital workplace, employees can access files, communicate, and work together in real time just like they would if they were sitting in the same room.
+The best solution is to utilize an intranet as a centralized hub where the entire company can congregate virtually.
+Through an intranet, employees can access files, communicate, and work together in real-time just like they would if they were sitting in the same room.

 Powell Software for full remote work solutions

 With the many digital tools that are needed to support a transition to full remote work, an all-inclusive solution is the way to go.
-Powell Software provides just that with customizable digital workplaces designed to maximize remote working efficiency.
-Our platforms leverage the power of Microsoft technology, including Office 365, SharePoint, and Teams, with the added benefits of no-code customization and third-party widget integration.
+Powell Software provides just that with a customizable intranet designed to maximize remote working efficiency.
+Powell Intranet leverages the power of Microsoft technology, including Office 365 and SharePoint, with the added benefits of no-code customization and third-party widget integration.
 We can also help companies that decide to follow a local remote structure.
 Flex Desk is a widget that enables hot-desking so employees can book their desk for in-office days.
 Discover more about Powell Intranet.